 From 2010 until 2017, he served as the University's Deputy Provost for Faculty Affairs.

 His research is directed at the empirical study of public policy issues, in particular topics related to fiscal federalism.
-The results have been published in journals that include the American Economic Review, Economic Inquiry, Education Finance and Policy, the Journal of Education Finance, the Journal of Environmental Economics and Management, the Journal of Legal Studies, the Journal of Public Economics, Land Economics, Public Choice, Public Finance/Finances Publiques, Publius, and the Southern Economic Journal.
+The results have been published in journals that include the American Economic Review, Economic Inquiry, Education Finance and Policy, the Journal of Education Finance, the Journal of Environmental Economics and Management, the Journal of Legal Studies, the Journal of Leisure Research, the Journal of Public Economics, Land Economics, Public Choice, Public Finance/Finances Publiques, Publius, and the Southern Economic Journal.

 - "The Impact of Debt Limitations and Referenda Requirements on the Cost of School District Bond Issues," Education Finance and Policy, Vol. 6, No. 4, pp. 537-556, 2011. (with Mary Harris)

 - “The Effectiveness of Peer Tutoring at the University Level,” American Economic Review, Vol. 100, No. 2, pp. 277-282, 2010. (with Eoghan Garvey and Michael McConnell)

 - “State Aid Programs for Equalizing Spending Across Local School Districts: Does the Structure of the Program Matter, or Only Its Size,” Public Choice, Vol. 143, Nos.
 1-2, pp.23-47, 2010. (with Mary Harris)

 - “The Impact of Surplus Sharing on the Portfolio Mix of Public Sector Defined Benefit Pension Plans: A Public Choice Approach,” Public Choice, Vol. 140, Nos.
 1-2, pp.161-184, 2009.(with J. Richard Aronson, and James A. Dearden)